 • Second, based on these data, in Anatomy Tutorials we aim to provide helpful guides for those attempting to visually depict various mustelids, breaking down major physical traits among the subfamilies.

-Third, in Mustelids in Media we provide a unique database of books, films, animation, and games.
+• Third, in Mustelids in Media we provide a unique database of books, films, animation and games.
 Here, we list and provide a synopsis of every book that we know of where a mustelid appears as a major character in the story, currently totaling over 100 titles.
 Further, we list every film and documentary that we know of that primarily features mustelids, and every game that features one as a primary part of the gameplay (while also actually resembling their species), as well as list examples of well-known and obscure animations where mustelids are particularly well-represented.
 Finally, we give explanation for how some common morphologically inaccurate stereotypes were spread in animation.
-This piece goes into detail about the ways mustelids, particularly weasels, are often anatomically misshapen and typecast as villains in fiction.
-While we have no intention of taking to the streets over such matters, our aim is to show new content creators that there are better ways to represent these animals.
+This piece goes into detail about the ways mustelids (particularly weasels) are often anatomically misrepresented and typecast as villains in fiction.
+While we certainly have no intention of taking to the streets over such matters, our aim is to only show new content creators that there are other alternatives when representing these animals.